fosshostorg/policy/README.txt

   and requires all policy to be consistent with our articles which are superior to our polices.

-  NOTE: this is just a summary, refer to the ITEMS below for binding policy language.
+  NOTE: this is a summary, refer to the ITEMS below for binding policy language.

 1.1.2 ITEMS